PolygonJaipur/BUIDL-IRL/nft-collection/frontend/README.md

 </WagmiConfig>
 ```

-- Great going, now that our main.jsx is setup, its time to head over to `App.jsx`.
+- Great going, now that our `main.jsx` is setup, its time to head over to `App.jsx`.
 Here we need to take care of one thing, we need users to be able to login with WalletConnect through Web3Modal.
-Also to see which account is connected, lets use `useAccount` hook from wagmi.
+Also to see which account is connected, lets use `useAccount` hook from `wagmi`.
 To do that, we can use this:
 ```jsx
 import { Web3Button } from "@web3modal/react";
 import { useAccount } from "wagmi";
 ```

-- Now we need to check if the user is already connected and if they are, we just load the routes for them to navigate, else lets show the Web3Button.
+- Now we need to check if the user is already connected and if they are, we just load the routes for them to navigate around our dApp, else lets show the Web3Button.
 ```jsx
 const { address, isConnected } = useAccount();
 ```